-In December 2017, the world’s first 5G and Beyond 5G (B5G) communications system using real-time Flex-Duplex radio technology was demonstrated in Singapore at IEEE GLOBECOM using our technology.
+In December 2017, the world’s first 5G and Beyond 5G (B5G) communications system using real-time Flex-Duplex radio technology was demonstrated using our technology.

 Researchers at Yonsei University successfully developed radio wave resource sharing-based real-time multilayer Flex-Duplex technology, which can detect unused bandwidth by sensing the existing radio wave.
 In the case of this demo, the unused bandwidth was in spectrum below 6 GHz.

 Reducing the cost of frequency and moving closer to 5G and B5G

 Research team members were able to achieve network-level transfer rates twice as fast as the traditional full-duplex technologies using their real-time Flex-Duplex technology.
 It achieved 4X higher speed than the current half-duplex LTE system without additional frequency allocation.

 In addition to reducing the cost of frequency auctions, Flex-Duplex technology moves us one step closer to 5G and B5G since the multi-antenna technology can also be used to achieve higher data rates.